markallisongit/blog/content/posts/2022/azure-pipelines-variables/index.md

 }
 ```

-✔ Good for
+:(fas fa-plus-circle): Good for

 * Simple environments
 * Clean code
 * Store different sets of values for different environments or regions

-❌ Not so good for
+:(fas fa-minus-circle): Not so good for

 * Secrets, because parameter files are plain text
 * Values that repeat across different regions or environments.
 We should update in one place.